 I’m so excited to show you how to prepare this easy pot roast dinner.
 I know you and your family will love it as much as mine does!

-I love chuck roast recipes.
-I have tried every way of making chuck roast, from in the oven like this beef chuck roast recipe or Dutch Oven Pot Roast, to the Instant Pot in an Easy Beef Stew or Instant Pot Pot Roast, to a Slow Cooker Chuck Roast or Slow Cooker Mississippi Pot Roast.
+Chuck roast recipes are some of my favorites!
+I have tried every way of making chuck roast, from in the oven like this beef chuck roast recipe or Dutch Oven Pot Roast, to the Instant Pot in an Easy Beef Stew or Instant Pot Pot Roast.

 The best part is, it’s perfect for enjoying for any night of the week or even for feeding a crowd.
 Cook it for a weeknight dinner or Sunday dinner, and then use the beef leftovers (if you have any!) for more delicious recipes.

 Here’s what our readers have to say:

 “The easiest, best tasting pot roast ever in my 40 years of trying….. 👍♥” – @dianewetterow